M-Chimiste/LLMFactory/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Contribution Guidelines

+- Follow the existing code style and structure
+- Add tests for new features
+- Update documentation as needed
+- Ensure all tests pass before submitting PR
+- Keep commits focused and atomic

 ## License